 The grim poverty, the hopelessness, the laws governing the crisis that were incomprehensible for many, all these made people ripe for “miracles”.
 Sects shot out of the ground.
 Diviners of the stars or of coffee grounds, palm-readers, graphologists, speculators and swindlers, clairvoyants and miracle workers had a great time; they reaped rich harvests among the poor, who along with their poverty and idleness fell prey to foolishness.

 Who was to blame?
 Where did this inconceivable misery come from?
 “The Jews are to blame!” they screamed in chorus.
 “The lost war!”
 “The Reds with their stab in the back!”
-“Capitalism” said the Communists, and they were right.
+“Capitalism,” said the Communists, and they were right.
 “Because a few own the machines and the factories and have them work only for their profit, without a plan, not according to real needs, and those who produce everything cannot buy anything, therefore the hungry have to watch while wheat is burned, milk is poured out, coffee is thrown away.
 Things have to be produced as they are really needed.
 All of life’s necessities, all natural resources and machines have to belong to everyone.
-We must put an end to the exploitation, to labor for profit.
+We must put an end to the exploitation, to labour for profit.
 And that is called socialism.”

 Socialism.
 Like a great, solemn bell of ancient longing, that’s how this word sounded.
 Sweet and full of hope, more than a legend, more than soothsaying… Socialism – that was the great dream, dreamed not by children and fools, but by warriors and seers.
 They were not the worst, those who dreamed of socialism in those days.
 We dreamed with open eyes, with sharpened hearing.”